ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-28-etc-transaction-security-what-is-a-good-number-of-block-confirmations/index.md

 In the transaction in the image, for example, there have been 6,585 confirmations since that transaction was sent.

-You may check out this transaction in the image by going to the following link:
+You may check out the transaction in the image by going to the following link:

 https://blockscout.com/etc/mainnet/tx/0x486c889edde1857c99aa925eb48bdfe494ca7653abed7045c2ebb3b315098ece